 Dining at Bamurru Plains is all part of the experience, with guests and guides eating together offering a chance to share stories and make friends.
 Produce is locally sourced and the chef at the camp combines traditional and contemporary recipes to provide gourmet meals with a 'bush twist', from kangaroo skewers to mud crab and crispy barramundi.
 All meals and drinks are included in a stay at Bamurru Plains.

 Daily activities are including in a stay at Bamurru Plains and these range from 4WD safaris, air boating, walking safaris, river cruises, bird and wildlife watching and fishing.
 The area surrounding Bamurru Plains is known for its wildlife and prolific birdlife, from blue-winged kookaburras at dawn to buffalo splashing through the floodplains and the chorus of tens of thousands of magpie geese, after whom the camp is named.
-The area is also home to many crocodile, wallabies and possum to name a few.
+The area is also home to many crocodile, wallabies and possum.

 Located in the Northern Territories of Australia, just to the west of Kakadu National Park and situated on the Mary River floodplains.
 Bamurru Plains is reached overland from Darwin in around three hours or by a 30-minute scenic flight.